ryanschaul/kazoo/README.md

 I erred on the side of avoiding extra libraries that struck at the heart of the assignment.
 For example, I could have brought in react-bootstrap to make things look nicer, and to more quickly do so.

-I noted that the description allowed the user to filter by the attributes date_created and last_updated, however, the instructions did not call for visually rendering those attributes.
+I noted that the instructions called for allowing the user to filter by the attributes date_created and last_updated, however, the instructions did not call for visually rendering those attributes.
 In that situation, there is no way for the user to easily confirm what they are looking at.
 I decided to render those two additional attributes, which is technically against the instructions.
 In a real-world work-place scenario, I would have asked the question.
 Also in this regard, I put some background highlighting on the attribute currently being sorted by to help the user visual cue in on the change.

 It was not specified so I decided to sort items in descending order; comment count from largest to smallest and anything date-related from most recent to least.
 For title, alphabetical.